Secretchronicles/TSC/INSTALL.md

 To begin, download and install msys2 from the [official website][3].

-After it's installed run any of the shells and execute:
+After it's installed, using `MSYS2 MinGW 64-bit`, execute:

     $ pacman -Syuu

 If the base system components are updated, you will be prompted to close the bash windows manually, go ahead and do so.

-Now, run either the `MSYS2 MinGW 32-bit` or the `MSYS2 MinGW 64-bit`, depending on which version you are going to build.
-Note that you can download libraries from one shell for the other, but you cannot build for the other architecture.

 Now run update again: